|153.02||BOARD OF PODIATRIC MEDICINE.|

 (e) If the license is active, the applicant shall submit with the license application evidence of compliance with the continuing education requirements in the current state of licensure.

-Subd.
-3. Temporary permit.
 Upon payment of a fee and in accordance with the rules of the board, the board may issue a temporary permit to practice podiatric medicine to a podiatrist engaged in a clinical residency approved by a national accrediting organization.
 The temporary permit is renewed annually until the residency training requirements are completed or until the residency program is terminated or discontinued.

 (1) advertise, hold out to the public, or represent in any manner that the person is authorized to practice podiatric medicine in this state;